Are politicians stealing our academic freedom? Is their fetish with open access publishing leading to a “pay to say” system for the rich?

 In short, the connection is tight between visibility, academic freedom and its concomitant duties.
 (I leave aside here the challenges traditional publishing models are facing as they lose their grip on quality control, cf. Why you can’t trust research: 3 problems with the quality of science.)

-4. Archiving A bizarre consequences of for-profit digital publishing is that the responsibility for archiving scientific articles has de facto been transferred from libraries to publishers.
+4. Archiving A bizarre consequence of for-profit digital publishing is that the responsibility for archiving scientific articles has de facto been transferred from libraries to publishers.
 A library that subscribes to an electronically published traditional journal cannot simply keep an archive of what it subscribes to.

 The publisher does that.
 At least until it decides not to.
 Or goes out of business.